rybodiddly/Archaeology-Application-Work-Experience-Uploader/README.md

 Other
 ```
 __Notes:__
-- current this script is intented for new R license applications.
+- currently this script is intented for new R license applications.
 It has not been tested with any other license or license renewal type.